People ask me all the time why i like music? Well I suppose the answer would be doesn't every one!

 "Joe Riley leads the piece with strength and ease, producing some nice moments vocally, and clear dance capabilities"

-At the end of each night all the audience stood and dance to the finally medley of hits including Holding Out for a Hero, Almost Paradise, Let’s Hear it for the Boy and of course the unforgettable title track Footloose creating an electric atmosphere
+At the end of each night all the audience stood and dance to the finally medley of the unforgettable title track Footloose creating an electric atmosphere

 WHAT I GO TO SCHOOL FOR